 Pope Pius VII’s regularization of the abjuring bishops and priests came only after the French Revolution had run its course and after the rise to power of Napoleon Bonaparte.
 No matter the concessions made to Napoleon I in the Concordat of 1801, though, Pope Pius VII steadfastly refused to grant any further concessions that would, effectively, place the Church in France under Napoleon’s control, and it was because of his opposition that he was taken captive by the forces of the French emperor on July 6, 1809, starting a period of brutal imprisonment until his release and subsequent return to Rome on May 24, 1814.
-(For a shorthand history of a long and complicated chapter in history, see https://www.catholic.com/magazine/print-edition/the-pope-who-outlasted-a-tyrant.)
+(For a shorthand history of a long and complicated chapter in history, see The Pope Who Outlasted A Tyrant)

 Napoleon I was a tyrant.
 However, he recognized the importance of the Catholic Church in France and wanted to have peace, albeit on his own terms as he believed that not even the pope was superior to him, with Holy Mother Church for his own political ends.
 No matter his great fall from the Faith and his persecution of Pope Pius VII, though, Napoleon Bonaparte was a baptized Catholic who wound up his days on in exile on the island of Saint Helena in South Atlantic.
 He was reconciled to the Church before he died.